videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/interactive-live-streaming/interaction-in-livestream/raise-hand.md

 # Raise Hand - Javascript

-Let us see, how we can use PubSub to implement Raise Hand functionality.
+This guide explains how PubSub can be used to implement the Raise Hand functionality.
 If you are not familiar with the PubSub mechanism and `pubSub` property of meeting object, you can [follow this guide](/javascript/guide/video-and-audio-calling-api-sdk/collaboration-in-meeting/pubsub).

 ### Implementing Raise Hand

-1. We will be creating a button when clicked, we will publish a message it the topic `RAISE_HAND`
+1. To implement this functionality, first create a Raise Hand button.
+When this button is clicked, publish a message with the topic `RAISE_HAND`.

 ```js
 let meeting;